 You’re more than welcome to bring along a girlfriend if you like.
 Just be aware that there isn’t likely to be a lot of space in the room with everybody in there plus photo equipment.

 Where do you do the shoot?
 Do you have a studio?

-We do have a beautifully renovated studio in an artist’s coop.
+We do have a beautifully renovated studio in a renovated loft.
 It’s warm and inviting space with a shooting area and small meeting area.
 We can also shoot on location such as a private residence or hotel room if you prefer.